How to clean fake jewelry is a common question among jewelry lovers who want to keep their costume jewelry looking its best.

 Baking Soda And Salt

 Baking soda helps remove discoloration and can make your costume jewelry appear good as new.
-However, use this method sparingly for delicate stones to avoid weakening the adhesive and complete Here's how to use this combination:
+However, use this method sparingly for delicate stones to avoid weakening the adhesive.

 - Place your jewelry on an aluminum foil with the shiny side upwards.